NyashaKarata/Blockchain-Wallet-API-/README.md

 # This is my first Blockchain project that I have been developing for one of my clients on freelacer.com

-This is a node API which connects to blockchain network
+This API is able connect to the blockchain network whereby a.....
 - user can create account
-- verify email
+- verify his/her email
 - login into their wallet using password/OTP
 - on successful signup user can claim 1 Token into their wallet
 - verified user can transfer Token just by specifying the email of recipient